adilahmed31/cs537-Discussion-su22/week-8/README.md

 2. After this phase, we obtain internally sorted partitions to be consumed by reducer threads.

+Why do we need to sort?
+As the reducer thread is merging intermediate outputs based on keys, it needs to know when all key-value pairs with a common key have been processed.
+This is only possible if the pairs are sorted based on the key.
+When the reducer encounters a different key, it merges the outputs of the previous key and runs a new reducer function for the next key.

 ### Reduce Phase
 1. The number of reducer threads corresponds to the number of partitions.